 After the fall of the Roman Empire people left the area, mostly because of lack of drinkable water.
 It was not until the 16th century, when Pope Pius IV had the Porta Pia built, that the quarter started becoming more popular again.

-At the end of the 19th century, after the unification of Italy, Rome was turned into a gigantic building site.
+At the end of the 19th century, after the unification of Italy, Rome became a gigantic building site.
 Castro Pretorio, and particularly the area around the Via XX Settembre, was no exception.
 This led to the construction of a.o. the present Ministry of Defense and the Ministry of Finance.
-Some of Rome’s most important streets, including the Via Cavour and the Via Nazionale, were built in that period, and so were the Piazza dell’Indipendenza en the Piazza della Repubblica.
+Some of the city’s most important streets, including the Via Cavour and the Via Nazionale, were built in that period, and so were the Piazza dell’Indipendenza en the Piazza della Repubblica.
 It is no surprise that many of the new streets were named after heroes and events in the Italian war of independence.

 The most important tourist attraction in the rione Castro Pretorio is formed by the Terme di Diocleziano.
-A big part of these Diocletian Baths can still be admired in the Via Cernaia, but they used to be far bigger and even include the area where the Piazza della Repubblica is situated.
+A big part of these Diocletian Baths can still be admired in the Via Cernaia, but they used to be far bigger and even include the area of the present Piazza della Repubblica.

-The enormous Santa Maria degli Angeli church was commissioned by Pope Paul III Farnese and built by Michelangelo.
+The enormous Santa Maria degli Angeli e dei Martiri church was commissioned by Pope Paul III Farnese and built by Michelangelo.

 Important buildings constructed after the unification of Italy were the Hotel Quirinale, the Grand Hotel, the Costanzi Theater (now the Teatro dell’Opera) and the Palazzo Massimo alle Terme (one of the seats of the present Museo Nazionale Romano).
 The central station, Roma Termini, was also built in the same period.